adamfortuno/Training.Python/notes.md

 my_name = "john scena"
 ```

+We say they're immutable because you can't modify a string in place.

 Strings can be wrapped in single and double quotes as well as triple-double quotes

 ```python